 Gila Oren, PhD, is a leading Senior Lecturer, Head of Marketing Studies, and a faculty member in the Faculty of Business at the College of Management.
 She holds BA and MA degrees from the Hebrew University of Jerusalem, and a PhD from the Faculty of Management at Ben-Gurion University of the Negev (2015).

-Over the years, she has managed research and strategy departments in leading organizations such as Gitam BBDO, Keshet Broadcasting, NANA 10 (Channel 10’s Internet site), Bolton Advertising Agency.
-In addition, she served as head of branding committees, tender committees and held various consulting positions for the Ministry of Education, the Israeli Consumer Council and numerous other commercial and public companies.
+Dr. Oren brings over 20 years of experience in the marketing and advertising industry.
+She has managed research and strategy departments in leading organizations such as Gitam, BBDO, Keshet Broadcasting, NANA 10, the Channel 10 Internet site.
+She handled sectorial advertisement, served in branding committees and tender committees, and was a consultant for the Ministry of Education and numerous commercial and public companies.

 Oren is a Yad Vashem graduate and is a Certified Guide to Poland.
 She serves as an official Yad Vashem guide, including leading IDF and security-forces delegations.
 Since 2009 she has been leading international groups on the March of the Living journeys to Poland.

 The Heritage Sites Visitation Experience was the topic of her PhD dissertation, where she focused on visits to the Auschwitz- Birkenau death camp.
 This study integrated her managerial knowledge and experience and her Holocaust studies and teaching experience.

 Oren holds professional qualifications from Yad Vashem and from the Auschwitz Museum including The Poland course, Auschwitz Seminar, and the Częstochowa seminar.
 She is on the Board of Directors of the Yad Mordechai museum.
 In addition, she is a member of OFEK, the Israeli Association for the Study of Group and Organizational Processes, which also researches the subject of victims and victimizers in World War II.